Tactical employment of large military

 на големите

-published with Army Order No. 63/19 February 1905, to provide a support to
+were published with Army Order No. 63/19 February 1905, to provide a support

-the reforms introduced into the Bulgarian Army in 1903.
-They were the first
+to the reforms introduced into the Bulgarian Army in 1903.
+They were the

-according with the main principles of the Besides the
+according with the main principles of the French School and with of the

 operative bases, intermediate bases, line of the operations, theatre of the